offthread/pidgeot/README.md

-# pidgeot
+# PidgeOT
-PidgeOT - A simple node.js app for performance review
+A simple node.js app for performance review